Skerne, East Riding of Yorkshire

 Skerne Grade I listed Anglican church is dedicated to St Leonard.
 The church is substantially Norman, particularly the nave, chancel and south doorway.
 The north aisle is 13th-century.
 The Perpendicular tower is ashlar faced.
 Three interior effigies, possibly, according to Pevsner, 12th- or 13th-century, are opposite the church door: a cross-legged knight holding a small shield, a woman shown within a quatrefoil, and between these a baby.

 In 1823 Skerne inhabitants numbered 251.
 Occupations included eleven farmers, a tailor, a flax dresser who was also a corn miller, and the landlord of the Board public house.

+In 1982 the Skerne sword was found in an archaeological excavation near the village.